platform5/deco-api/doc/policies.md

 ### `localsMustExist(param: string)` (route policy)

-This policy is very similar to `paramMustExist` but ensure that a propery exists in `res.locals` instead of in `req.params.
-For exemple, if setting it as: `PolicyFactory.localsMustExist('settings')` it will ensure that `req.params.settings` exists.
+This policy is very similar to `paramMustExist` but ensure that a propery exists in `res.locals` instead of in `req.params`.
+For exemple, if setting it as: `PolicyFactory.localsMustExist('settings')` it will ensure that `res.locals.settings` exists.

 ### `appId()` (access policy)